LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Can resend data if lost or corrupted
 - Only connectors can access source systems
 - Each source system is managed by at least one connector
 - If data from the source system does not provide data relatable to the designated timestamp, then the connector fabricates a timestamp to use.
+- If data from thee source system does not provide data relatable to the designated identifier, then the connector fabricates an identifier to use.

 Important to realize is that if we disallow connectors to communicate with each other, then no connector can ensure ordering of the data across source systems.
 If we do allow communication between different connectors then we introduce high coupling and overheat.
-We choose connectors to be isolated and have faith that ordering within a single source system is good enogh for downstream components.
+We choose connectors to be isolated since ordering is not needed in this pipeline.

 ### Buffer

 **Definition**
-Persistent storage that simply holds the category data / rows belonging to a category.
+Persistent storage that simply holds the category data / rows belonging to a category schema.

 **Invariants**